PrestaShop/prestashop.github.io/content/news/posts/2025/reworking-the-update-assistant-module-v7-our-experience.md

 ## The adopted solution

-To address this challenge, we implemented a virtual scrolling mechanism—a solution inspired in part by [this article about virtual scrolling](https://blog.logrocket.com/virtual-scrolling-core-principles-and-basic-implementation-in-react/).
+To address this challenge, we implemented a virtual scrolling mechanism—a solution inspired in part by <a href="https://blog.logrocket.com/virtual-scrolling-core-principles-and-basic-implementation-in-react/" target="_blank">this article about virtual scrolling</a>.
 The concept is simple: instead of rendering all log entries at once, we only render those that are visible in the viewport (with a small buffer above and below to ensure smooth scrolling).
 The viewport refers to the portion of the list that is currently visible to the user, while all other logs are kept in memory and not inserted into the DOM.

 This technique is commonly used for lists with fixed item heights—like what you’d find in a spreadsheet application—but our case introduced two additional complexities: